-The investment managers and PIRC are required to report quarterly on their voting actions for every appropriate investment.
-Any responses received from companies concerned should also be reported.
-Both must hold and make available to the Fund a full voting audit trail.
-The outcome of voting actions should also be shown if possible.
+The Fund's investment managers are required to report quarterly on their voting actions for every appropriate investment.
+Any responses received from

-The Pensions Committee will be kept informed on relevant corporate governance issues arising during the period.
+The Pensions Committee is kept informed on relevant corporate governance issues arising during the period.
 As part of the Annual Report there will be full disclosure of voting activity.